orensrauch/jaja/reactjs.org/content/tutorial/tutorial.md

 •	**Add Related Group**: Add the related group(s) for notification alerts.

 ## Group Properties Send Utilities {#group-properties-send-utilities}

+### More detailed admin manual of this method is available [Here](https://document-sde.web.app/community/send-registration.html)

 Groups > Send Utilities enables an administrator to send end users credentials, installation files for the Safe-T Outlook Plug-in, and other client utilities.